 More examples on writing learning outcomes using the Bloom’s Taxonomy are available at the webpage: Writing Learning Outcomes Using Bloom’s Revised Taxonomy at the University of Toronto website.
 A similar effort with action verbs can be undertaken to develop questions for an assessment.
 The webpage: A Guide to Bloom’s Taxonomy at The Innovative Instructor Blog, Johns Hopkins University, offers guidance on writing test questions and course learning objectives using the Bloom’s Taxonomy.

 Bloom’s taxonomy proves useful as a guide to design foundation and advanced courses as well.
 A foundation course may have academic content developed around lower order cognitive levels.
 An advanced course on the other hand, may focus on higher order cognitive skills.
 Bloom’s taxonomy thus useful in defining and developing academic exercises to focus on a particular cognitive skill level.
 This, in turn, ensures that the learning outcomes are uniform and standardized across a spectrum of learners.

 The Revised Bloom’s Taxonomy

-The articles on Bloom’s Taxonomy at Vanderbilt University website provide a detailed comparison of the Original and Revised Bloom’s Taxonomy.
+The articles: Bloom’s Taxonomy at Vanderbilt Universitywebsite and Three Domains of Learning-Cognitive, Affective, Psychomotor at The Second Principle webpage provide a detailed comparison of the Original and Revised Bloom’s Taxonomy.